BohdanTkachenko/eslint-plugin-require-path-exists/README.md

 This repository will give access to new rules for the ESLint tool.
 You should use it only if you are developing a CommonJS application.
-It checks for require() function usage.
+It checks for require() function usage (or for import, if you're using ES6 syntax).

 # Features
 - Supports both `require()` and ES6 `import` syntax